GraceLi14/Data-Visualization-Dashboards-SQL-Tableau-PowerBI/README.md

 This enhances decision-making across our finance team and senior leadership, bridging the gap between raw data management and strategic financial analysis to drive business growth.

-# Netflix Unveiled: A Power BI Exploration of Shows and Global Trends
+# Project 1 | Netflix Unveiled: A Power BI Exploration of Shows and Global Trends

 ### Motivation: